Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 It allows an external entity to trigger an aggregation job via a http interface.

 [Peek here to see we start and manage databricks from the coordinator](https://github.com/Energinet-DataHub/geh-aggregations/blob/d7750efc6a3c172a0ea69775fa5a157ecd4c9481/source/coordinator/GreenEnergyHub.Aggregation.Application/Coordinator/CoordinatorService.cs#L64)
-Once the calculations are done the databrick jobs sends the results back to the coordinator for further processing.
+Once the calculations are done the databricks jobs sends the results back to the coordinator for further processing.

 ### Databricks workspace